 2018–2019 SCHOOL YEAR—NEARLY BOOKED!

-Now booking Author Visits for the 2018-2019 school year.
-Priority will be given to Willamette Valley schools, teacher/librarian training events and conferences, and to schools planning a major event (such as a one-book, all-school project) around one of my titles.
-If you’re interested in having me do a presentation or workshop with your students, please read through the following information and contact me using the form below.
+I am nearly booked for author events for the 2018-2019 school year.
+Priority for remaining openings will be given to Willamette Valley schools, teacher/librarian training events and conferences, and to schools planning a major event (such as a one-book, all-school project) around one of my titles.
+Please read through the following information and contact me using the form below.

 Author Visit (a 45- to 60-minute, in-person presentation)

 My new nonfiction picture book, How to Be an Elephant, follows a newborn baby elephant as she learns what she’ll need to know to grow up, and my presentation is a dynamic, behind-the-scenes look at my whole bookmaking process, from my on-location field research in Kenya to the many drafts and sketches that went into making the final text and watercolor illustrations.
 I also give presentations on Otis and Will Discover the Deep, by Barb Rosenstock, and on my first nonfiction picture book, Neighborhood Sharks, which follows a great white shark as it hunts for its favorite food at the Farallon Islands, and was named a Robert F. Sibert Award Honor Book in 2015 for excellence in nonfiction.

 Story Illustration Workshop (a 1.5- to 2-hour, in-person workshop, 14 students max)